EnumeratedDev/stormfetch/README.md

 # Stormfetch
-## A simple linux fetch program written in go and bash
+## A simple linux fetch program written in go

 ### Project Information
 Stormfetch is a program that can read your system's information and display it in the terminal along with the ASCII art of the Linux distribution you are running.